Lombiq/Helpful-Extensions/Lombiq.HelpfulExtensions/Extensions/Widgets/Readme.md

 Renders a Bootstrap navigation menu as a widget using the provided `MenuItem`s.

+> [!NOTE]
-> ℹ️ The menu is populated from `INavigationProvider` implementations that create the menu items programmatically.
-If you use [Lombiq Base Theme for Orchard Core](https://github.com/Lombiq/Orchard-Base-Theme), it has [`MainMenuNavigationProvider`](https://github.com/Lombiq/Orchard-Base-Theme/blob/dev/Lombiq.BaseTheme/Services/MainMenuNavigationProvider.cs).
+> The menu is populated from `INavigationProvider` implementations that create the menu items programmatically.
+If you use [Lombiq Base Theme for Orchard Core](https://github.com/Lombiq/Orchard-Base-Theme), it has [`MainMenuNavigationProvider`](https://github.com/Lombiq/Orchard-Base-Theme/blob/dev/Lombiq.BaseTheme.Core/Services/MainMenuNavigationProvider.cs).
 This automatically translates an existing content item with a `MenuItemsListPart` and the `main-menu` alias into compatible navigation, so you can edit menu items from the content editor.